 Malley’s best chocolate is definitely their Nutmallow, a tasty combination of walnuts, marshmallow, and chocolate!
 Other notable items include their buckeyes, pretzel crunch bar, and chocolate fudge.
 All can be ordered online for home delivery.

-Where to buy: Malley’s website
+Where to buy: From any of their physical stores, or from the Malley’s website

 2. Old Brooklyn Cheese Co.

 For the foodies and home chefs, adding Old Brooklyn Cheese Co. to your list of Cleveland gifts is a phenomenal idea.
 This spot bills itself as Cleveland’s only cheese shop, serving up seasonal raw-milk cheeses made right here in Ohio.

 Old Brooklyn Cheese Co. also sells delicious gourmet mustard that has earned a reputation as being “Cleveland caviar.”
 The flavorful “Pepped Up” is made with beer-infused whole mustard seeds, and won a Good Food Award in 2020.

 You can buy cheese and mustard at their shop, but they also offer delicious cheese platters.

 Where to buy: At their Cleveland shop, or order online or by phone for pick-up or delivery

 If I listed all the local favorites individually, this list would be incredibly long!
 So we’ll just say that there are lots of amazing bakeries in the Cleveland area, many of which offer special gift-able items around the holidays.

 - Kelsey Elizabeth Cakes – With storefronts in Avon, Avon Lake, and Rocky River, Kelsey Elizabeth is known for her beautifully detailed sweets.
 You can always order cakes and other goodies year-round, but they also offer special menus around the holidays.